 In addition, we determine whether to pay the rental amount or the purchase price amount for an item, and we determine the length of any rental term.
+Wellmark requires rental of certain medically appropriate home/durable medical equipment including, but not limited to, continuous positive airway pressure (CPAP) devices.
+When rental is required, you will be required to rent from a licensed DME provider for a period of ten months, and after the expiration of the ten-month period, Wellmark considers the item purchased.
 Benefits will never exceed the lesser of the amount charged or the maximum allowable fee.

 Medical and Surgical Supplies and Personal Convenience Items later in this section.

 Orthotics (Foot) later in this section.